irvnet/container-network/deploy-bootstrapped-nodes-example/docs/01-bootstrap-tne-network.md

-### Bootstrap the network with the Corda Enterprise network bootstrapper
+### Bootstrap the network with the Network Bootstrapper utility for Corda Enterprise

 Upload the bootstrapper jar file to the target machine
 ```
 java -jar bootstrapper.jar -V